nomanlatif23/GG4BigData/CloudWorkshop_GG4BD_1100.md

 ### STEP 1: Setting up the Environment For Connection to OCI Cloud.

 1. We already have a trail file created in the GGBD home.
-We will be using the same trail file to replicate to OCI Object Storage.
+We will be using the same trail file to replicate to Oracle Pluggable database.

 ![](images/1100/image100_1.png)